All Templates

 How are experiment datasets integrated with your analytics and data warehouse?

-Fully integrated to analytics and warehouse
+• Fully integrated with analytics and warehouse

-Partial integration; manual pulls
+• Partial integration; some manual pulls required

-Isolated in tool only
+• Isolated within the experimentation tool only

 Multiple Choice